JJaks/JJaks/README.md

 ### Hi there 👋
-My Name is Jaagop, I'm a Software Developer who loves code, coffee, sleep and gaming.
+My Name is Jaagop, I'm a Full-stack Developer who loves code, coffee, sleep and gaming.

 ### Skills ⚡
 Software developement, IT Systems & Architecture